Dynatrace/dynatrace-operator/CONTRIBUTING.md

 make help | grep 'e2e'
 ```

-We recommended only executing the ones related to the changes as each one can take some minutes to finish.
+We recommend only executing the ones related to the changes as each one can take some minutes to finish.

 The images of components that are deployed by the operator can be configured using the following environment variables: